ChaoningZhang/MobileSAM/README.md

 :star: **How is MobileSAM trained?** MobileSAM is trained on a single GPU with 100k datasets (1% of the original images) for less than a day.
 The training code will be available soon.

 :star: **How to Adapt from SAM to MobileSAM?** Since MobileSAM keeps exactly the same pipeline as the original SAM, we inherit pre-processing, post-processing, and all other interfaces from the original SAM.
-Those who use the original SAM for their projects can **adapt to MobileSAM with almost zero effort**, by assuming everything is exactly the same except for a smaller image encoder.
+Therefore, by assuming everything is exactly the same except for a smaller image encoder, those who use the original SAM for their projects can **adapt to MobileSAM with almost zero effort**.

 :star: **MobileSAM performs on par with the original SAM (at least visually)** and keeps exactly the same pipeline as the original SAM except for a change on the image encoder.
 Specifically, we replace the original heavyweight ViT-H encoder (632M) with a much smaller Tiny-ViT (5M).
 On a single GPU, MobileSAM runs around 12ms per image: 8ms on the image encoder and 4ms on the mask decoder.